Boosterfrank/funny/README.md

 #
 #

-# You Can install any application easy by just downloading the .zip and unziping the .zip (DO NOT DISTRIBUTE)
+# You Can install any application from the files above ^ by just downloading the .zip and unziping the .zip (DO NOT DISTRIBUTE)

-# How to Install Any Application
+# How to Install Any Application (APP MUST BE IN DMG FORMAT)

 Follow these steps to install an application from a `.dmg` file: